reingart/pyfpdf/docs/PageBreaks.md

 # Page breaks #

-By default, `fpdf2` will automatically perform page breaks whenever a cell is rendered at the bottom of a page with a height greater than the page bottom margin.
+By default, `fpdf2` will automatically perform page breaks whenever a cell or the text from a `write()` is rendered at the bottom of a page with a height greater than the page bottom margin.

 This behaviour can be controlled using the [`set_auto_page_break`](fpdf/fpdf.html#fpdf.fpdf.FPDF.set_auto_page_break)